 H-1B Visas & Status

 Obtaining an H-1B visa is an extremely attractive pathway for highly skilled professionals who are interested in working in the United States.
 As one of the most widely discussed nonimmigrant classifications, the H-1B visa provides an opportunity for foreign workers in specialty occupations to temporarily work in the United States.
-This article describes who may be eligible for an H-1B visa, how to apply, and the notorious numerical cap.
+This article, written by Seattle H-1B lawyer Brandon Gillin, describes who may be eligible for an H-1B visa, how to apply, and the notorious numerical cap.

 H-1B Specialty Occupations